hoodiehq/editorial/documents/team-roles.md

 # Editorial Team Roles

 These are some of the various roles that may be needed for an editorial piece.
-If you'd like to let us know that you want to help with one of these roles in the future, come [join our Slack group](http://hood.ie/chat), in the #editorial channel.
+Other roles not listed here may be needed depending on a post, as well.

 * **Writer**
 * **Editor** - This may range from simple copy-editing, to providing a complete review of a piece.